All Episodes

 You're telling me I get everybody in my cab.

-I get everybody's feedback.
+I get everybody's feet back.

-I know what's going on, and it's not good.
+I know what's going on and it's not good.

-If the Democrats get serious about all this stuff they always propose every every election, you know, light rail projects from Dead Skunk Creek, Nevada, uh to Moose Jawbone, Maine, once they get serious about that, n then there ain't gonna be any cabs or cab drivers anymore.
+No, well, you're lucky people can still afford to take a cab because if the Democrats get serious about all this stuff they always propose every election, you know, light rail projects from Dead Skunk Creek, Nevada, to Moose Jawbone, Maine.

 Nobody makes stuff in Vermont.